scala/scala3-example-project/README.md

 sbt.version=0.13.15
 ```

-Older versions of sbt are not supported.
+Older versions of sbt are not supported, sbt 1.0 is not yet supported either.

 ### build.sbt